greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/function-summary.html.md

 ---------------
  {{1,3},{4,4}}</code></pre>
 </td>
-<td class="entry cell-norowborder" style="vertical-align:top;" headers="d233567e3153 ">Performs matrix summation.
+<td class="entry nocellnorowborder" style="vertical-align:top;" headers="d233567e3153 ">Performs matrix summation.
 Can take as input a two-dimensional
                 array that is treated as a matrix.</td>
 </tr>
 <tr class="row">